 Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for processing local search results.
 In one aspect, a method determines a first local document in a set of local documents for search results is eligible for a demotion operation.

 The determination is based at least in part on a proximity measure based on the location of the user device and a location specified for the first local document.

 In response to the determination, for each other local documents in the set of local documents, a proximity measure location of the user device and the location specified for the other local document is determined.
 The first local document is demoted in its ranking when at least one of the proximity measures indicates a respective other local document has a specified location that is within a threshold distance of the location of the user device.

-But in addition to those Maps results that have been inserted into the organic Web results, location may influence the other results that are shown.
-When I type “Amusement Parks” into a search box, the results I see seem to start off with geographically closer amusement parks, based in San Diego, and then move north to sites that start mentioning places in Orange County.
+But in addition to those Maps results that have been inserted into the organic Web results, the location may influence the other results that are shown.
+When I type “Amusement Parks” into a search box, the results I see seem to start with geographically closer amusement parks, based in San Diego, and then move north to sites that start mentioning places in Orange County.
 I later see the website for Knott’s Berry Farm, but not for Disneyland.
 I see the page for Universal Studios, too.

 Local Significance and Boosted Results

 The patent tells us that some websites have a “local significance” to them.
 Based upon the search engine understanding my search device’s (computer or phone) location, and the location of those websites, if they are within a certain threshold distance apart, those sites might be considered locally significant, and the patent tells us that they may be boosted in search results.

 So some sites show up highly in search results based upon relevance and quality and whether or not they are boosted because of location.